 Even though this organized and elaborated process might seem long, it is actually really easy and can be done in only one night.
 Always keep in mind the following questions when deciding on your food: How light is it?
 How many nutrients does it have?
 And, how much time would you take to cook it?

 Remember, it will always be better to spend time at home preparing everything the night before you go on your trip, than running out of food or packing random stuff that will not refuel your body with the nutrients it needs.
+To find out more tips on backpacking food, see our must-read piece on this topic.

 Have you ever done your own homemade backpacking food?
 Would you like to share any other tip with us?
 Let us know in the comments!